lihak/copy-data-from-mysql-to-dynamodb/README.md

 # copy-data-from-mysql-to-dynamodb
-copy data from mysql to dynamodb
+python copy data from mysql to dynamodb